AhmadKhallouf/AhmadKhallouf/README.md

 * soft skills and dealing positively with team members
 * review and discuss project requirements

-- 🔭 I’m currently working on freelance
+- 🔭 I’m currently working with HDR agency
-- 👯 I’m looking to collaborate on programming company
 - 📫 How to reach me: ahmadkhallouf200@gmail.com